ganeti/ganeti/doc/design-2.0.rst

 In the future we may want to implement different types of asynchronous operations such as:

-- Try to acquire this lock set and fail if not possible
+- try to acquire this lock set and fail if not possible
-- Try to acquire one of these lock sets and return the first one you were able to get (or after a timeout) (select/poll like)
+- try to acquire one of these lock sets and return the first one you were able to get (or after a timeout) (select/poll like)

 These operations can be used to prioritize operations based on available locks,